Meeting SLOs, Slashing Hours: Automated Enterprise LLM Optimization with OptiKIT: Core Subsystems

-where $\alpha$ is a constant fixed overhead, $r_i$ and $c_i$ denote the arrival and completion timestamps (normalized relative to the start timestamp) of request~$i$, respectively, and $\varepsilon_i$ captures residual noise.
-The estimated slope~$\beta$ acts as a compact indicator of system equilibrium: \begin{itemize} \item $\beta \approx 1$: \textbf{Steady-state} --- completions keep pace with arrivals, and the queue length remains stable. \item $\beta > 1$: \textbf{Overloaded} --- arrivals faster than completions, leading to backlog accumulation and latency inflation. \end{itemize} A trial is considered stable if $\lvert \beta - 1\rvert \le \tau_\beta$, where $\tau_\beta$ is a small tolerance (typically 0.02--0.05 depending on noise and sampling granularity).
+where $\alpha$ is a fixed overhead, $r_i$ denotes the arrival timestamp and $c_i$ the completion timestamp of request~$i$ (both normalized relative to the start time), and $\varepsilon_i$ captures residual noise.
+The estimated slope~$\beta$ acts as a compact indicator of system equilibrium: \begin{itemize}[noitemsep, topsep=0pt] \item $\beta \approx 1$: \textbf{Steady-state} --- completions keep pace with arrivals, and the queue length remains stable. \item $\beta > 1$: \textbf{Overloaded} --- arrivals faster than completions, leading to backlog accumulation and latency inflation. \end{itemize} A trial is considered stable if $\lvert \beta - 1\rvert \le \tau_\beta$, where $\tau_\beta$ is a small tolerance (typically 0.02--0.05 depending on noise and sampling granularity).
 In addition to the slope, the regression intercept and correlation coefficient are logged as part of the diagnostic record, providing visibility into drift patterns and fit quality.
 Figure~\ref{fig:regression} illustrates a typical diagnostic plot.
 A fitted slope near 1 indicates arrivals and completions are matched.
-Deviations from 1 reveal rate imbalance and queue growth, enabling the Benchmarker to find the highest sustainable load before instability. \paragraph{Exponential Search} \emph{Benchmarker} explores the feasible operating region through an adaptive sweep over candidate request rates.
-Each trial is executed at a fixed request rate and evaluated against both the SLO criteria and the steady-state condition described above.
-Rates that satisfy all constraints are marked as \emph{passing}, while those that violate any constraint are marked as \emph{failing}.
-After each evaluation, the next test rate is selected using a \emph{bounded search heuristic} that incrementally narrows the feasible region.
-If this baseline already violates the specified SLOs, the configuration is deemed infeasible and the sweep terminates early.
-The final output comprises the highest passing rate---the system’s sustainable throughput under SLO compliance---together with a complete archive of all tested rates, stability diagnostics, and latency statistics.
-This archive supports reproducibility, post-hoc analysis, and cross-hardware comparability across optimization trials.
+Deviations from 1 reveal rate imbalance and queue growth, enabling the Benchmarker to find the highest sustainable load before instability.